Sqaard/RL-based-Feature-Ablation/README.md

 ## Research Goal

-The main goal is not deployment, but **scientifically credible out-of-sample evaluation** of RL-based portfolio policies.
+The main goal is **scientifically credible out-of-sample evaluation** of RL-based portfolio policies.

-The core question is:

-> Can a PPO-based trading agent learn a portfolio policy that generalizes across changing market regimes, rather than only fitting a single validation window?

-A second, closely related question is:

-> Which feature families actually improve robustness out of sample, and which only add complexity?

 ---